randomwangran/10000-org-files-linked/README.md

 I want to restart the process again to see if it can continue from 8598.

 The size of the db increases dramatically to a degree that I do not know why.

+# 2nd Test

+This time, the 100k files to be generated is locatated at `10000-org-max-25-linked-files`.